 Do I need climate control for wine storage?

-If you’re storing wine in a storage unit, climate control is a must.
-Wine corks can dry out and bottles can freeze in cold temperatures, while hot and humid conditions can affect the taste and overall quality of the wine.
+If you plan on storing wine, climate control is a must.
+Wine corks can dry out and bottles can freeze in cold temperatures—while hot and humid conditions can affect the taste and overall quality of the wine.

 Is there climate-controlled commercial storage?

-Yes, there’s climate-controlled business storage units available at Extra Space Storage.
-This is a great solution for businesses that need to store documents, inventory, materials, or equipment in a controlled environment.
+Yes, there’s climate-controlled commercial storage available at Extra Space Storage.
+Renting a unit at a climate-controlled storage facility is a great solution for businesses that need to store documents, inventory, materials, or equipment in a secure environment.

 Should I have climate control for indoor vehicle storage?

-With vehicle storage, you don’t need climate control, as most vehicles are designed to withstand extreme temperature changes.
-That said, if you plan to store a classic car or motorcycle that needs more protection from the elements, climate-controlled storage can help prevent rust and other body damage.
+You typically don’t need climate control for vehicle storage, as most vehicles are designed to withstand extreme temperature changes.
+That said, if you plan to store a classic car or motorcycle that needs more protection from the elements, temperature-controlled storage can help prevent rust and other body damage.

 Do storage lockers have climate control?